a4004/rants/entries/0-ntlm_hacking.md

 evil-winrm -i 172.0.16.1 -u dcadmin -H 122d9d86ba71db735933590c35c59620
 ```

-They know the IP address of the DC because it happens to also be the gateway of this network (this is very bad never do this in real life lol).
+They know the IP address of the DC because it happens to also be the gateway of this poorly configured network.

 ![They attacker has a shell using the WinRM service using "pass the hash" technique.](https://github.com/adev4004/rants/blob/main/assets/0/9.png?raw=true)
 They attacker has a shell using the WinRM service using "pass the hash" technique.

-At this stage they can infect the DC with malware because as far as security is concerned, this is game over for the office.
-They can even change the group policy settings to allow the RDP sessions to use pass the hash although this wouldn't be needed.
+At this stage they can infect the DC with malware because as far as security is concerned, this is game over for the network.
+The attacker can even change the group policy settings to allow the RDP sessions to use pass the hash.

-And that's local NTLM for ya!
+# OUTRO

-Now it's important to remember that there are so many ways to breach an organisation's network.
-These 2 methods aren't the only ones and they're not actually that different from each other.
-In a real world scenario you'd probably see a combination of the two being used (if the network is vulnerable to this).
+Well done for getting this far.
+You've now learnt a bit about legacy Windows security protocols and how they can be exploited to gain access to an AD DS network.
+If you're interested in this kind of stuff, I'd encourage reading about Kerberos golden tickets as that's another powerful method of gaining full access to a domain's resources.

-## Further reading: 📚
+# Further reading
 - https://www.thehacker.recipes/ad/movement/ntlm
 - https://book.hacktricks.xyz/windows-hardening/ntlm
 - https://medium.com/cyber-security-resources/hacking-and-cracking-ntlm-hash-to-get-windows-admin-password-f44819b01db5